scipy-conference/scipy_proceedings/papers/ryan_bunney/paper.rst

 The ``heft.json`` file contains the graph structure, based the JSON dump received when using networks.
-Nodes and their respective costs (computation, memory, monetary etc.) are stored with their IDs
+Nodes and their respective costs (computation, memory, monetary etc.) are stored with their IDs.

 .. code-block:: python